Computer Networks

 A network intrusion protection system (IPS):

 An IPS or IDS analyzes network traffic to search for signs that a particular behavior is suspicious or malicious.
-The IPS can take protective action immediately if it detects such behavior.
+If the IPS detects such behavior, it can take protective action immediately.
 In addition, the IPS and firewall can work together to protect a network.
-So if an IPS detects suspicious behavior, it can trigger a policy or rule for the firewall to implement.
+So, if an IPS detects suspicious behavior, it can trigger a policy or rule for the firewall to implement.

 An intrusion protection system can alert administrators of suspicious activity, such as attempts to gain unauthorized access to confidential files or data.
-Additionally, it can block malicious activity if necessary; they provide a layer of defense against malicious actors and cyber attacks.
+Additionally, it can block malicious activity if necessary; it provides a layer of defense against malicious actors and cyber attacks.
 Intrusion protection systems are essential to any organization’s security plan.

 Cisco IPS